Not Reporting Your Injury Immediately

 Sometimes, there is a tendency to not want to involve workers’ compensation out of fear that your employer may retaliate or hold the injury against you in later evaluations and reviews.
 Obviously, it would be wrong for an employer to retaliate against you.
 If, however, they are not made aware of your injury when it happens and are told about it later, they will often think you are lying and just trying to get something for nothing.
 Reporting a claim does not mean you have to seek medical treatment immediately.
 Not reporting a claim will make it difficult to get the treatment you need in a timely fashion as an investigation would be required, and a First Report of Injury completed.
 By reporting your injury as soon as it is practical, the claim will get started out on the right path.

-For a free legal consultation with a mistakes to avoid lawyer serving Rock Hill, call 1-803-366-0333
+For a free legal consultation with a Mistakes to Avoid In A Rock Hill Workers’ Compensation Claim call 1-803-366-0333

 Going To Your Own Medical Provider Without Authorization